Professional Limited Liability Company (PLLC): Everything You Need to Know

 Talk to a Lawyer

 When you're ready to form your PLLC, choose an attorney through UpCounsel.
 UpCounsel's attorneys help with every step of your company's formation.
 Only 5 percent of lawyers who apply through UpCounsel meet the platform's stringent approval requirements.
 They come from top law schools around the country.
-With their experience working with companies like Google and Stripe, they're ready to help your company through its filing process.
+With their experience working with companies like Google and Menlo Ventures, they're ready to help your company through its filing process.